-VMware NSX (optional)
+VMware NSX and vDefend (optional)

-The easiest way to provide advanced capabilities on VxRail is with VMware NSX.
-NSX requires an optional software license as it is not included with VxRail by default.
-NSX is a powerful complete network virtualization and security platform that allows administrators to create entire virtual networks.
-Which decouples from the underlying hardware and enables customers to implement advanced network security services such as micro segmentation that have not been feasible to implement using hardware-based approaches.
+The easiest way to provide advanced network and security capabilities on VxRail is by leveraging VMware NSX and vDefend capabilities.
+NSX and vDefend capabilities are not included with VxRail by default.
+NSX is a powerful complete network virtualization platform and vDefend delivers advanced network security features that when used together allow administrators to create entire virtual networks which are decoupled from the underlying hardware and enables customers to implement advanced network security services such as micro segmentation and distributed firewalls that have not been feasible to implement using hardware-based approaches.

-Administrators have the flexibility to independently implement NSX security features with VxRail without having to implement any software defined networking.
-This opens the door for customers to leverage NSX without disrupting existing networking topologies and operating models.
-With NSX, VxRail administrators can configure micro-segmentation to secure and isolate different tenant workloads, control ingress, and egress and provide enhanced security for all workloads, including traditional multitier applications and general purpose VM as well as VDI environments.
+Administrators have the flexibility to independently implement NSX and vDefend security features with VxRail without having to implement any software defined networking.
+This opens the door for customers to leverage these network security features without disrupting existing networking topologies and operating models.
+With vDefend distributed firewalls, VxRail administrators can configure micro-segmentation to secure and isolate different tenant workloads, control ingress, and egress and provide enhanced security for all workloads, including traditional multitier applications and general purpose VM as well as VDI environments.

-The benefits of using NSX with VxRail include the ability to incorporate intrinsic network security into the virtualized infrastructure stack.
+The benefits of using NSX and vDefend capabilities with VxRail include the ability to incorporate intrinsic network security into the virtualized infrastructure stack.
 Customers can deliver granular protection with network segmentation and micro-segmentation to individual workloads, create context-aware security policies, and leverage IDS/IPS to defend against lateral threats.